japhero/ObsidianMain/Areas/Sat Prep/English/Essay/Collage Essay "dinner table".md

 ## Hammer

 I want collage to help me quench my thirst, i hope that a new table brings new ideas and i hope that i can

+## complete essay 2

+It tasted kinof dry as i swallowed, my dinner hadent "gelungen" as my mom would say.
+As the chicken entered my stomach my mind drifted back on topic I got back to the main course so to say although it being the  discussion me and my brother my brother, he